dhruvinparikh/n12-server-express/src/technical_debt.md

 # List of technical debt

+- Split schema files into multiple files.
+- Use the build system `npm start`.
 - Consolidate various config files into one. `.env` is ideal.
 - Move from `graphql` to `gql`.
 - Remove unnecessary scaffolding: